AnyChart/docs.anychart.com/3D_Plot/Surface_Chart.md

 ## Appearance

-The plotted surface is colored according to the color scale, you can either set a sequence of colors which will be evenly distributed or specify value ranges and colors.
-You can configure the color of the mesh, as well as axes, grids, labels and other visual elements.
+The plotted surface is colored according to the color scale: set a sequence of colors to be evenly distributed or specify value ranges and colors.
+You can configure the color of the mesh, as well as axes, grids, labels, and other visual elements.

 ### Color Scale

-To color the surface you can use AnyChart color scales.
+To color the surface, you can use AnyChart color scales.

-The linear color color scale is created with the {api:anychart.scales#linearColor}anychart.scales.linearColor(){api} method.
-This scale uses the set of color which will be evenly distributed along the z value change:
+The **linear color scale** is created with the {api:anychart.scales#linearColor}anychart.scales.linearColor(){api} method.
+It accepts an array of colors, which are evenly distributed along the Z-value change:

 ```
 var colorScale = anychart.scales.linearColor();